taataa/tapspace/docs/api/v2/index.md

 - *id*
   - a string, the first node ID.
 - *depth*
   - a number, the desired opening depth.
-For example `2`.
+For example `2` opens parents and children and their parents and children.
 - *data*
   - optional object, the context data passed to 'open' event.